 Last year at around this time I made my miracle Pumpkin Tiramisu and I was simply amazed by its taste.
 As the pumpkin season approached this year, I decided to go one step forward and to prepare a luscious six layer pumpkin cake with pumpkin mascarpone frosting.
 Of course, the decoration of this cake also had to be appropriate so I made several little marzipan pumpkins.
 And believe me, pumpkins are one of the easiest figures you can make out of marzipan!
 If you are still suspicious, check below the photos with instructions how to make the same ones on your own.

-The special thing about this cake is that it is very moist and aromatic.
+The special thing about this cake is that it is very moist and full of flavours.
 I added a little bit of pumpkin spices to the batter but I didn’t miss the vanilla.
 In addition the rum extract in the frosting is bringing a great finish.
 All the flavours are combined in a wonderful way, making this cake a real pleasure for the palate!

 It is very important that you don’t miss any of the spices as this will certainly make the cake slightly less flavourful.
 If you don’t have rum extract and the cake is not going to be consumed by kids, you can enhance its flavour with real rum instead.

 One thing about the decoration: don’t place fondant figures on that frosting!
 This is a very important point to keep in mind and here is the reason why: fondant is made almost completely out of sugar and we all know that sugar melts in water.
 That’s why we use fondant only on top of buttercream frosting or chocolate ganache, as they are greasy enough to isolate the moisture.
-Another option is to use fondant directly on solid baked goods like cookies and muffins, but they should not have any frosting.
 On the other hand marzipan contains almond flour so it is in fact a solid product, therefore a bit of moisture will not melt it.
 In my case I left the cake in the fridge together with the decoration for several days.
 The little pumpkins became kind of wet on top due to the moisture in the fridge but didn’t melt and the food colouring did not dissolve around.

 Make your autumn celebration a great success with this luscious Pumpkin Layer Cake with Mascarpone Frosting!
-And if you don’t have a reason to celebrate, here is one: it is fall and pumpkins are everywhere on the markets!
+And if you don’t have a reason to celebrate, here is one: you probably never made such a beautiful pumpkin cake before!
 And don’t forget to share with me your experience from the recipe.
 I am always happy to hear from you 🙂

 - 4 eggs